 Q: When is The First Tee of Northwest Florida classes offered?

-A: The First Tee of Northwest Florida offers three sessions of programs throughout the year; Spring, Summer, and Fall.
+A: The First Tee of Northwest Florida offers sessions of programs all year round; Spring, Summer, Fall and Winter.
 We have lots of great events in between seasons, be sure to check out our calendar!

 Q: How often do classes meet?

-A: In the Spring, Summer, and Fall sessions, classes meet once a week for an hour to two hours ten times.
+A: In the Spring, Summer, Fall, and Winter sessions, classes meet once a week for an hour to two hours for ten weeks.
 Class times depend on participant levels.

 Q: What can I expect when I show up to class?